Harvard Graduate Students Union

-The Harvard Graduate Students Union (HGSU), officially known as Harvard Graduate Students Union United Auto Workers (HGSU-UAW), is a labor union representing graduate students, teaching assistants, and other student employees at Harvard University.
-The bargaining unit comprises about 5,000 student employees, including graduate students working as research assistants and teaching fellows as well as several hundred undergraduate students holding teaching positions.
-Contract negotiations with the university are scheduled to begin in Fall 2018.
-HGSU is affiliated with the United Auto Workers labor union, whose 400,000 members include 45,000 graduate students and 30,000 academic workers.
+The Harvard Graduate Students Union (HGSU), officially known as Harvard Graduate Students Union United Auto Workers (HGSU-UAW Local #5118), is a labor union representing graduate students, teaching assistants, course assistants, and other student employees at Harvard University.
+The bargaining unit comprises about 5,000 student employees, including graduate students working as research assistants and teaching fellows as well as several hundred undergraduate students that hold teaching positions.
+Contract negotiations for their 3rd bargaining agreement with the university have been ongoing since February 2025.
+HGSU's parent union is the United Auto Workers labor union, whose 400,000 members include 45,000 graduate students and 30,000 academic workers.

 History

 A group of graduate students began a union organizing campaign in Spring 2015.
 By February 2016, union organizers calling themselves the Harvard Graduate Student Union-United Auto Workers claimed to have collected election authorization cards from over 60% of graduate students.
 In August 2016, the National Labor Relations Board (NLRB) overturned previous precedent since 2004 that graduate students at private universities were not employees with collective bargaining rights.
 Following this decision, HGSU organizers petitioned for a union representation election to be held.

 In October 2016, union organizers and the university announced that a two-day, secret ballot election on union representation would take place on November 16–17 of that year.
 In the 2016 election, 1,274 voters cast ballots favoring unionization and 1,456 opposed unionization, with 314 ballots challenged on eligibility grounds.
 The NLRB ultimately overturned the results of that election and ordered a new election, finding that the university failed to furnish an accurate list of eligible voters.
 The second election was held in April 2018.
 On April 20, the NLRB announced the results of the two day election, reporting 1,931 votes (56%) in favor to 1,523 opposed.
 In the second election, 70% of eligible voters cast a ballot.
 In May 2018, Harvard University announced that it would recognize the union and enter into contract negotiations in good faith.